-The pupil's parent/carer must notify the academy of the reason for the absence on the first day of an unplanned absence by 9am or as soon as practically possible by calling the Academy [admin/office] on add telephone number.
+The pupil's parent/carer must notify the academy of the reason for the absence on the first day of an unplanned absence by 9am or as soon as practically possible by calling the Academy office on 01159155810.

 We will mark absence due to illness as authorised unless Radford academy has a genuine concern about the authenticity of the illness.
 If the authenticity of the illness is in doubt, Radford academy may ask the pupil's parent/carer to provide medical evidence, such as, prescription, appointment card or other appropriate form of evidence.
 We will not ask for medical evidence unnecessarily.